Ostia Antica: Late-Roman and sub-Roman Ostia

+At the beginning of the 4th century, Maxentius founded the mint of Ostia transferring that of Carthage here (308/309).

-Although it used to be thought that the city entered a period of slow decline after Constantine the Great made Portus a municipality, indicated by some apartment blocks being replaced by houses of the rich, recent excavations show that the town continued to thrive.
-Numerous baths are recorded as still operating in the 4th and 5th centuries with major repairs of the city's Neptune Baths in the 370s.
-During the 4th century, the city spilled over the southern walls to the sea south of Regions III and IV.
+After Constantine the Great made the city of Portus independent, renaming it Civitas Flavia Constantiniana, it used to be thought that Ostia entered a period of slow decline, indicated by some apartment blocks being replaced by houses of the rich, but recent excavations show that the town continued to thrive.
+Economic activity largely moved to Portus, but Ostia was transformed into a luxurious residential centre, with the ancient production areas now abandoned but with a resumption of construction often with the reuse of older materials.

+It had become an episcopal see as part of the Diocese of Rome as early as the 3rd century AD, and Constantine built an episcopal basilica in Ostia dedicated to the saints Peter, Paul and John the Baptist located in the south-east of the city.

+The city was mentioned by St Augustine when he passed there in the late 4th century.
+On their way back to Africa after Augustine's conversion to Christianity, Augustine's mother, Saint Monica, died in 387 in Ostia.
+The church (titulus) of Santa Aurea in Ostia was built on her burial site.

+Numerous baths are recorded as still operating in the 4th (when 26 remained in operation) and 5th centuries with major repairs of the city's Neptune Baths in the 370s.

+Towards the end of the 4th century, the settlement was concentrated in the extra-mural area of Porta Marina along the Via Severiana which connected Portus with Terracina while many of the city's buildings were now in ruins, so that Ostia was not involved in the sack of Rome, as Portus was.

 The poet Rutilius Namatianus reported the lack of maintenance of the city ports in 414 AD.
 This view has been challenged by Boin who states Namatianus' verse is a literary construct and inconsistent with the archaeological record.

-Prosperity in the 5th century is indicated by repairs on baths (26 remained in operation during the 4th century), public buildings, church construction, street repaving, residential and business expansion beyond the perimeter of the south wall (the presence of a small harbour, the Porta Marina on the sea, is attested).
+Prosperity in the 5th century is indicated by repairs on baths, public buildings, church construction, street repaving, residential and business expansion beyond the perimeter of the south wall (the presence of a small harbour, the Porta Marina on the sea, is attested).
 A huge 4th century villa east of the Maritime baths was built.
 The river port on the western edge of the town was expanded with the navalia, a squarish basin built in from the river.
 A warehouse on the east side and, behind it, a large bath complex were built.

-It became an episcopal see as part of the Diocese of Rome as early as the 3rd century AD.
-The episcopal church sponsored by Constantine the Great is located in the south-east of the city.
-The city was mentioned by St Augustine when he passed there in the late 4th century.
-On their way back to Africa after Augustine's conversion to Christianity, Augustine's mother, Saint Monica, died in 387 in Ostia.
-The church (titulus) of Santa Aurea in Ostia was built on her burial site.

 After the fall of the Western Roman Empire in 476, Ostia fell slowly into decay as the population of Rome, 700–800,000 in AD 400 contracted to 200,000 or less in 500 AD.
 A naval battle, the Battle of Ostia, was fought there in 849 between Christians and Saracens; the remaining inhabitants moved to Gregoriopolis a short distance away.